9 Top Shampoos for Hair Loss: My 2023 Review

 I’ve listed the exceptions below, plus instructions for use.

 • Nioxin: Use a small amount daily, massaging it into the scalp for 1 minute before rinsing, ideally with cool water.
-If your scalp feels hot/irritated afterwards, use Nioxin every second day instead and alternate with Pura D’Or.
+If your scalp feels hot/irritated afterwards, use Nioxin every second day instead.
 Note: itchiness or redness should calm down after 2 weeks anyway.

 Buying Tips: Choosing the Right Shampoo

-I know, I know.
-With 9 options to pick between – not to mention all the many more shampoos for hair loss out there, all claiming to be THE BEST, it’s a tough decision, right?
+With 8 options to choose from – not to mention all the many more anti hair loss products out there, all claiming to be THE BEST, it’s a tough decision, right?

 Type of Shampoo